Meet UR Carillon Society

 • Claire Janezic ’22, was awarded the Belgian American Educational Foundation (BAEF) Fellowship 2022-2023 to study at the Royal ‘Jef Denyn' Carillon School in Mechelen, Belgium.
 She successfully passed her GCNA Carillonneur exam in 2021.

 • Alexander Johnson ’19, first place winner Queen Fabiola Contest, Belgium, an international standard of excellence.
 Fulbrightand Belgian American Educational Fellowship winner to study carillon in Mechlin, Belgium.
 First place winner of Rochester Carillon Composition Award 2019.
 GCNA exam approved 2017, first from UR in 30 years.
-Alex has published works available at the Guild of Carillonneurs in North America as well as the American Carillon Music Editions
+Alex has published works available at the Guild of Carillonneurs in North America as well as the American Carillon Music Editions.
+Alexander is currently the instructor of carillon at The Laura Spelman Rockefeller Memorial Carillon in Chicago.

-• Hanzhi Zhang was the first place winner of the Rochester Carillon Composition in 2018.
+• Hanzhi Zhang was the first place winner of the Rochester Carillon Composition Competition in 2018.

 • Charlie Zettek '72 has published works available at the Guild of Carillonneurs in North America

 • David Marshall '19 collaborated with Stephen Roessner in 2018 to present research at the National Conference on Undergraduate Research titled How Bronze and Iron Metals Impact the Overtones of Carillon Bells.
-Contact Doris Aman for further information.
+Contact David Marshall for further information.

 Carillon in the News